DevlessTeam/dv-android-sdk-1.0/README.md

   /*
   setUpDevlessUserToken Right under the instance and pass in the name of your shratd prefernce variable.
-Im my case i called my shared prefernce sp */ devless.addUserToken(sp);
+Im my case i called my shared preference sp */ devless.addUserToken(sp);